Implementation guide

 secure physical storage facilities.

-Undertaking regular assessments or audits will help an organisation verify that access controls have been implemented appropriately and are working.
+Undertaking regular assessments or audits will help you verify that access controls have been implemented appropriately and are working.

 Key guidance